96boards/projects/home_surveillance/part-4/README.md

 ## 2.2 Package Dependencies

-Install the dependencies mentioned in [Part-2](../part-2) along with the following:
+Install the package dependencies mentioned in [Part-2](../part-2#22-package-dependencies) along with the following:

 ``` shell
 $ sudo easy_install boto3